alishaedington/Atelier-System-Design/README.md

-# sdc-ratings-and-reviews
+# Atelier - RESTful API development - ratings and reviews
-backend implementation for the ratings and reviews section of project catwalk
+API development for the ratings and reviews section of an online clothing retail site.